2022 Dominion Initiates Cup

 Share on LinkedInShare on Instagram

-Welcome to Canada's Moot Competition for Incoming 1L Students.
+Welcome to Canada's National Moot Competition for High School Students

-Join us for a weekend of events, with an opening keynote and award ceremony, two thrilling competition rounds judged by lawyers and law students from across the country, and the competition finals judged by Lorne Sossin, former Dean of Osgoode Hall Law School, and Justice of the Ontario Court of Appeals.
+Join us for a weekend of events, with an opening keynote and award ceremony, two thrilling competition rounds judged by lawyers and law students from across the country, and the competition finals judged by Justice Marshall Rothstein, former Justice of the Supreme Court of Canada.

 The competition is open to law school students of all experience levels, with informative seminars hosted by legal professionals to help guide competitors through the case preparation process.